HGVSnomenclature/VarNomen/_bg-material/glossary.md

     :   used in cases of _autosomal recessive_ disease where the disease-causing variants on both alleles at a given locus are **not identical** (opposite of _homozygous_)

 *   conversion
-    :   **HGVS**: a sequence change where, compared to a reference sequence, a range of nucleotides are replaced by a sequence from elsewhere in the genome.
+    :   **HGVS**-DNA: a sequence change where, compared to a reference sequence, a range of nucleotides are replaced by a sequence from elsewhere in the genome.
     :   descriptions _see Recommendations_ [_DNA_](/recommendations/DNA/variant/conversion/) or  [_RNA_](/recommendations/RNA/variant/conversion/).

 *   deletion
     *   one or more letters of the DNA code are missing (deleted).
 A deletion is indicated using a **"del"**
-    *   **HGVS**: a sequence change where, compared to a reference sequence, one or more nucleotides are not present (deleted).
+    *   **HGVS**-DNA: a sequence change where, compared to a reference sequence, one or more nucleotides are not present (deleted).
     :   descriptions _see Recommendations_ [_DNA_](/recommendations/DNA/variant/deletion/), [_RNA_](/recommendations/RNA/variant/deletion/) or [_protein_](/recommendations/protein/variant/deletion/).

 *   deletion-insertion (delins)
     *   one or more letters in the DNA code are missing and replaced by several new letters
-    *   **HGVS**: a sequence change where, compared to a reference sequence, one or more nucleotides are replaced by one or more other nucleotides and which is not a substitution, inversion or conversion.
+    *   **HGVS**-DNA: a sequence change where, compared to a reference sequence, one or more nucleotides are replaced by one or more other nucleotides and which is not a substitution, inversion or conversion..
     :   descriptions _see Recommendations_ [_DNA_](/recommendations/DNA/variant/indel/), [_RNA_](/recommendations/RNA/variant/indel/) or [_protein_](/recommendations/protein/variant/indel/).

 *   duplication
     *   one or more letters of the DNA code are present twice (doubled, duplicated)
-    *   **HGVS**: a sequence change where, compared to a reference sequence, a copy of one or more nucleotides are inserted directly 3' of the original copy of that sequence.
+    *   **HGVS**-DNA: a sequence change where, compared to a reference sequence, a copy of one or more nucleotides are inserted directly 3' of the original copy of that sequence.
     :    _**NOTE:**_ diagnostic assays (like MLPA) usually detect _**an additional copy**_ of a specific sequence.
 Whether the additional copy is a duplication or an insertion remains to be determined.
     :   descriptions _see Recommendations_ [_DNA_](/recommendations/DNA/variant/duplication/), [_RNA_](/recommendations/RNA/variant/duplication/) or [_protein_](/recommendations/protein/variant/duplication/).